-As a solo artist, he’s toured festivals and listening rooms across the country, including Austin's SXSW Music Festival, the Key West Songwriters Festival, AMA Americana Fest in Nashville, and Music City’s world-famous listening room Bluebird Café.
+As a solo artist, he’s toured festivals and listening rooms across the country, including Austin's SXSW Music Festival, AMA Americana Festival in Nashville, the Key West Songwriter’s Festival, and Music City’s world-famous listening room Bluebird Café.

 Snoop Dogg, The Gin Blossoms, and Sammy Kershaw have all shared their stages with him, and his songs have appeared on acclaimed U.S. terrestrial radio stations, including WWOZ New Orleans and WSM Nashville, home of the Grand Ole Opry.

 His debut EP The God’s Own Truth was named “Best of 2016” (The Revue).

 “Watts sings in the title track ‘I may never be Bob Dylan,’ but he has a knack for melody, lyrics, and truth that shows promise as an artist coming into his own.”
 (No Depression).

 Scalawag will be available digitally June 26, 2020.